S0fN/S0fN/README.md

-# Hello!
-I am Sofi 👋

-I am a CSE student at Pusan National University.
-I am interested in software engineering and how to leverage data using ML and Deep Learning!

 - 📌 Working with JavaScript, Python, PyTorch, Pandas, and NumPy
 - ❗ Exploring LLMs, AI Agents and their integration into software
 - ❗ Excited about tech events, meetups, and challenges